Kitware/vtk-js/Documentation/content/docs/misc_tools.md

 to NPM via Travis.

 In order to maintain that process each commit message should follow a specific formatting.
-To ensure that formating, we use Commitizen which can be triggered via the following command.
+To ensure that formatting, we use Commitizen which can be triggered via the following command.
 Additional information can be found [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).